-34Network modelling for the PDA is currently being finalised and more detailed infrastructure requirements will be identified on maps to be included in the PDA Development Charges and Offset Plan.
+&lt;sup>34 Network modelling for the PDA is currently being finalised and more detailed infrastructure requirements will be identified on maps to be included in the PDA Development Charges and Offset Plan.

-5 Any proposed use which results in a high or significant increase in infrastructure demand may require an infrastructure capacity assessment which may trigger the requirement for additional infrastructure or local area network improvements required to facilitate development.
+&lt;sup>35 Any proposed use which results in a high or significant increase in infrastructure demand may require an infrastructure capacity assessment which may trigger the requirement for additional infrastructure or local area network improvements required to facilitate development.
 The applicant will be responsible for required necessary infrastructure delivery and funding.